How to Get a Trademark: Everything You Need to Know

 It is worth your time, however, to consider hiring an attorney to help you choose a trademark.
 Though you can go through with the research yourself, an attorney will be able to work through the complex registration process for you, help you meet any deadlines, and help protect your trademark from outside companies.

 If you need help learning more about how to get a trademark, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.